mddazure/azure-data-services-networking-part-1/README.md

 When access to these fqdn's is blocked, interactive authoring functionality via Studio on this Integration Runtime is not available and its status will be Running (Limited):
 *Cloud service cannot connect to the integration runtime through service bus.
 You may not be able to use the Copy Wizard to create data pipelines for copying data from/to on-premises data stores.

 To resolve this, ensure there is no connectivity issues with Azure Relay.
-This requires enabling outbound communication to <>.servicebus.windows.net on Port 443; either directly through this Integration Runtime or by using a Proxy Server.
+This requires enabling outbound communication to `<>.servicebus.windows.net on Port 443`, either directly or by using a Proxy Server.
 See Ports and security considerations and Proxy server considerations in the Integration runtime article for details.
 As a work-around in case Azure Relay connectivity cannot be established, code (or) Azure PowerShell to construct the pipelines (no UI authoring).*